-For the final group identified above, those visitors who prefer or have an interest in transit, there is also very little information available.
-According to a survey conducted by the Outer Banks Visitor Bureau in 2005-2006, 20 over half (59 percent) of visitors reported being at least somewhat interested in a trolley system.
+For those visitors who prefer or have an interest in transit, there is also very little information available.
+According to a survey conducted by the Outer Banks Visitor Bureau in 2005-2006, over half (59 percent) of visitors reported being at least somewhat interested in a trolley system.
 Additionally, the majority (91 percent) of visitors reported being willing to pay \$1 to ride a trolley.
 Preference surveys are much needed and would provide Cape Hatteras NS with a sense of its visitors' needs and interests in terms of transportation and visitor experience.